 By Karen Lynch | American Express Credit Intel Freelance Contributor

-Food delivery can be pricey, though restaurants and delivery services may waive some fees during times of hardship.
-You could end up paying subscriptions, delivery fees, location surcharges, peak pricing, fees for small orders, and, notably, markups on the original menu or store item.4 This article suggests ways to save money on food delivery, including comparison shopping, complimentary subscriptions, cash back, promo codes, sign-up bonuses, rewards, and other (often limited-time) promotions.
+Food delivery can be pricey.
+You could end up paying subscriptions, delivery fees, location surcharges, peak pricing, fees for small orders, and, notably, markups on the original menu or store item.
+This article suggests ways to save money on food delivery, including comparison shopping, complimentary subscriptions, cash back, promo codes, sign-up bonuses, rewards, and other (often limited-time) promotions.